LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="UpdateConsentProfileByAccessToken-put-">Update Consent By Access Token (PUT)</h4>
  This API is to update consents using access token.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/consent-management/update-consent-by-access-token/)

 ```java